Novel number two is on its way – here’s the first chapter.

 “Who was that?” she asks with her first words for almost half an hour.
 She is rubbing her wrists, sitting up on the high stool in her new body-stocking.

 “It was a pizza delivery guy,” I say, with as much nonchalance as I can summon.
 “He was at the wrong address.
-But he couldn’t take his eyes from the sight of you through the window while I put him straight.”
+But he couldn’t take his eyes from the sight of you while I put him straight.”

 Instead of the breathless response I’m expecting, Jen suddenly bursts into tears.
 This surprises me completely.
 I know Jen likes to keep our private life to ourselves but I thought that maybe her fetish would extend to being witnessed, in a harmless way.